Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_parallel/tp.rst

 |

-When measuring the peak memory consumption, we should see that doubling the number of GPUs reduces the memory consuption roughly by half:
+When measuring the peak memory consumption, we should see that doubling the number of GPUs reduces the memory consumption roughly by half:

 .. list-table::